Elahep/fastsimcoal_model_eval_utils/README.md

 ````

 ### 2- Calculating AIC and other statistics
 Using the minimum MaxEstLhood of each model, we can calculate AIC to find the best model.
-The model with the smallest AIC will be chosen as the best model.
+The model with the smallest AIC will be chosen as the best fitting model.

 ```
 # Define the number of parameters (k) for each model, looking at the .bestlhoods output file.